RECursion-NITD/90-Days-of-Code/readme.md

-# 90 Days of Code Challange
+# 90 Days of Code Challenge

 This challenge is currently meant for the students of ```NIT Durgapur```.
 Commit yourself to our 90 days of code challenge and contribute to the improvement of the coding culture of our college.